savonet/book/installation.md

 opam upgrade liquidsoap
 ```

+As an alternative to pinning from source, rolling release binaries are available
+for upcoming versions — see [the section on versions and releases](#sec:versions)
+below.

 #### Updating libraries

 If you also need a recent version of the libraries in the Liquidsoap ecosystem,